Ascot Festive Handicap Hurdle Preview, Tips, Runners & Trends

 1. Brain Power (3:39.90) in 2016

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Ascot Festive Handicap Hurdle next time out, then you would have backed a total of 4 winners.
-Backing all 21 runners who have been out since their win at SP next time out would have returned an LSP of -5.09.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -4.09.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Ascot Festive Handicap Hurdle.

 What the expert says...

-The last three winners have all come from the Greatwood Hurdle at Cheltenham, Mohaayed (2018) and Cause Of Causes (2012) also both came here to win after running in that race.
+Three of the last four winners have come from the Greatwood Hurdle at Cheltenham, Mohaayed (2018) and Cause Of Causes (2012) also both came here to win after running in that race.

 Andy Powell - Horse Racing Betting Expert - OLBG.com